Frequently Asked Questions

 The CCEM is always happy to welcome new users.
-The first step is to contact the facility manager, the scientific director or a member of the technical staff to discuss your proposed job, any questions about your material and the required sample preparation.
+The first step is to contact the facilities manager or a member of the technical staff to discuss your proposed job, any questions about your material and the required sample preparation.

 New academic users need to create an account.
 All users with new samples must provide the facility manager with a description of the sample.
 Following a feasibility review of the proposed work by CCEM staff, instrument time and training, if applicable, is scheduled with staff.

 To obtain a quote for the desired project, please contact the facilities manager.
 Following contact, a project plan, schedule, and price will be supplied.
 The job submission needs to be as descriptive as possible to help determine the work that needs to be completed.
 The data is provided to the user, or an all inclusive analysis can be provided on an as needs basis.